This site is full of FREE ebooks - Project Gutenberg Australia

-A Project Gutenberg of Australia eBook Title: The Prophet Author: Kahlil Gibran eBook No.: 0200061h.html Language: English Date first posted: June 2002 Date most recently updated: June 2005 Project Gutenberg of Australia eBooks are created from printed editions which are in the public domain in Australia, unless a copyright notice is included.
+A Project Gutenberg of Australia eBook Title: The Prophet Author: Kahlil Gibran eBook No.: 0200061h.html Language: English Date first posted: June 2002 Date most recently updated: June 2015 Project Gutenberg of Australia eBooks are created from printed editions which are in the public domain in Australia, unless a copyright notice is included.
 We do NOT keep any eBooks in compliance with a particular paper edition.
 Copyright laws are changing all over the world.
 Be sure to check the copyright laws for your country before downloading or redistributing this file.
 This eBook is made available at no cost and with almost no restrictions whatsoever.
-You may copy it, give it away or re-use it under the terms of the Project Gutenberg of Australia License which may be viewed online at http://gutenberg.net.au/licence.html To contact Project Gutenberg of Australia go to http://gutenberg.net.au
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg of Australia License which may be viewed online at gutenberg.net.au/licence.html To contact Project Gutenberg of Australia go to http://gutenberg.net.au

 GO TO Project Gutenberg of Australia HOME PAGE

-THE COMING OF THE SHIP
+THE COMING OF THE

 LOVE